BACK

 The Random Fix Trap

-The result: Six months later, they're more scattered than when they started.
+The result: six months later, they're more scattered than when they started.
+More tools, more processes, more confusion.
+Nothing actually stuck.

-The fix: Four focused phases.
+The fix: four focused phases.
 Build momentum without burnout.
+One thing at a time, done properly.

 Week 1–2: Foundation Assessment